illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp4.md

 ### Simulator Environment

-1. Create a new scene, and load all three of the provided Unity packages, one of which contains a large terrain for you to use.
+1. Create a new scene, and load the provided Unity package, which contains a large terrain for you to use.
 Read up on [Terrains in Unity](https://docs.unity3d.com/Manual/script-Terrain.html) so you can make changes if need be.
 This will be especially pertinent when it comes time to optimize your scene, as trees and vegetation on the terrain can cause performance issues.

+1. Import the "Oculus Integration" package from the Unity Asset Store.

 1. Create or import a model for your plane.
 Your model can be simple, provided it isn’t simply a Unity cube or other 3D primitive.